 The mission of the Teen Leadership Council is to empower teens to recognize and utilize their potential as artistic leaders and community advocates.
-Teens have the opportunity to work with children, local organizations and creative professionals to celebrate and improve their neighborhoods through the arts.
+Teens have the opportunity to work with children, local organizations and creative professionals to celebrate and strengthen their neighborhoods through the arts.

 Citi Performing Arts Center’s Teen Leadership Council combines performing arts, community advocacy, teaching, leadership development training, and education program development to create original performances and interactive workshops around social topics that affect their community to share throughout Boston.
 The 2014-2015 theme is “Defying Stereotypes and Celebrating Our Differences.”
 Teens will have the opportunity to work with children, local organizations, and creative professionals to celebrate and strengthen their neighborhoods through the arts.
 Teen Leadership Council members become a paid employee as part of the City Spotlights Leadership Program in the summer, pending successful participation in Teen Council.

 THE APPLICATION DEADLINE for Fall 2014 is October 15th.
 You can apply online at http://tinyurl.com/TLC2014-2015, or download the application here.